za3k/busy_beaver/README.md

 - `2x` Interchanging "left" and "right" in a machine turns it into an equivalent machine.
 Assume the first tape move is to the right.
 - `1x` Permuting the (non-zero) symbols is valid, but there's only one non-zero symbol.
 - `(n-1)! x` (6x for 4-state, 24x for 5-state) Permuting the (non-start) states gives an equivalent machine.
 So assume the states are accessed in numerical order.
-- `emperical` (60x for 4-state) Work with abstract machines.
-Transition information is not written down until it's used.
+- `emperical` (130x for 4-state) Work with abstract groups of machines, rather than specific ones.
+Transition information is initially not written down.
+While executing the turing machine, if we ever need to read transition information, and it's not present, we "split" the machine group (4n+1) ways, writing down all possible values for that transition, and resume execution on each of the 4n+1 new groups, throwing out the original.
 This means for example that all `(4n+1)^(2n-1)` machines that halt on the first step, are computed together in constant time.
-We "split" a machine into more concrete machines each time the information in a transition is needed, eventually stopping the process with a fully defined machine.
 - `40x` Rewritten from naive Python to (fairly naive) Rust.
 In theory it should run in L1 cache only now.
 - No optimizations are used to detect infinite loops (ex, move right and stay in the same state forever).
 - The application runs one one thread on one computer.
+- `0.1x` If we knew LB(n) in advance, we could run all machines for LB(n) steps, and confirm that some machine stops for each lower number of steps, and none of them stop in exactly LB(n) steps.
+But we don't know LB(n), so we have to pick another strategy.
+  - Strategy 1: Run all Turing machines in parallel, keeping them in RAM.
+If one halts, throw it out.
+This is very fast, but requires RAM proportional to the number of TMs, which quickly becomes too big.
+  - Strategy 2: Guess LB(x) < N. Sequentially, run each TM for N steps, and write down whether it halted, and in how many steps.
+This needs one bit for each possible number of steps.
+But, if you guess N too low, you have to increase your guess again and re-run from the start.
+By repeatedly doubling N, you can make running times only nearly optimal for the machines that run indefinitely.
+But, for the machines that stop in less than N steps, you run them over and over.
+I chose to use powers of 10 as guesses for N. I'm not sure what the slowdown is overall, so I guessed 0.1x.

 # Results (may be updated)